Click on a staff member's name to read their biography.

 Cristine Roussel joined the LPDB staff as CMS Report Analyst in February 2012.
 Prior joining LPDB, Ms. Roussel worked in private sector as a business analyst.

-Ms. Roussel earned her Bachelorís Degree in Psychology from LSU, in 2003.
+Ms. Roussel earned her Bachelor 's Degree in Psychology from LSU, in 2003.
 From 2003 to 2008 she was a Doctoral student in Cognitive/Experimental Psychology with a concentration in Statistics.
-She earned her Masterís in Cognitive Psychology in 2005.
+She earned her Master 's in Cognitive Psychology in 2005.

-Dr. Erik Stilling took office as the Information and Technology Management Officer on September 24, 2008.
-Dr. Stilling began his career in the engineering department of WLAE-TV in New Orleans.
+Dr. Stilling also serves as an Information Technology and Analysis advisor to the National Association of Public Defenders, the Indigent Defense Research Association, and the National Legal Aid and Defense Association’s American Council of Chief Defenders-System Development and Reform committee.
+He was also invited to serve as a keynote speaker at the 2017 International Multiconference on Complexity, Informatics and Cybernetics where he also presented a paper on the adoption of new technology.
+He began his career in the engineering department of WLAE-TV in New Orleans.
 After earning a doctorate, he taught Mass Communication Technology and Journalism at Nicholls State and served as the first Director of the Office of Distance Education, implementing compressed video and web-based technologies and applications for adult learners.
 From 2000-2005, Dr. Stilling worked in California at Holy Names University and as Dean at Expressions College for the Digital Arts, both in the Silicon Valley.

 The next LPDB meetings and meetings of its committees are listed below and open to the public.